Cheetah

 Working with wild cheetahs

 Established in 1990, CCF is dedicated to saving cheetahs in the wild and protecting their ecosystem.
 CCF is working to turn the tide on the decline of wild cheetahs and protect this iconic species from extinction.
 WildLife Foundation and Yorkshire Wildlife Park are both proud partners of the CCF.
-YWP has welcomed the birth of two Northern Cheetahs born to mum Darcy through its endangered species program.
-Together with CCF, WildLife Foundation will work tirelessly to raise awareness and funds for CCF’s work, in Africa and beyond.
+YWP has welcomed the birth of two Northern Cheetahs born to mum Darcy through its endangered species program who are ambassadors for the fundraising for WildLife Foundation.
+Together with CCF, WildLife Foundation and the rangers of YWP will work tirelessly to raise awareness and funds for CCF’s work, in Africa and beyond.

 Facts